-Schools with a projected one language population of 15 or greater have been allocated one (1.00) ESOL Interpreter, and schools with a projected one language population of 50 or greater have been allocated two (2.00) ESOL Interpreters.
-The initial allocation is 27.00 ESOL Interpreters for a total of \$0.9 million.
+Schools with a projected one language population of 15 or greater have been allocated one (1.00) ESOL Interpreter, schools with a projected one language population of 50 or greater have been allocated two (2.00) ESOL Interpreters, and schools with a projected one language population of 100 or greater have been allocated three (3.00) ESOL Interpreters.
+The initial allocation is 42.00 ESOL Interpreters for a total of \$1.6 million.
 This allocation is subject to adjustment based on the actual number of students requiring this service.